SuperOfficeDocs/crmscript/docs/api-reference/classes/DateTime/getMDay.md

 sortOrder: 230
 keywords: getMDay()
 so.topic: reference
+so.yml: 1
 ---

 # DateTime.getMDay()

-Returns the day part of the DateTime (day in month) as an integer.
+Returns the day part of the DateTime (day in the month) as an integer.